raxoft/form_input/README.md

 Finally, you will likely want to render the parameter name in some way.
 For this, each parameter has the `form_title` method, which returns the title to show in the form.
-It defaults to its title, but can be overriden with the `:form_title` option.
+It defaults to its title, but can be overridden with the `:form_title` option.
 If neither is set, the code name will be used instead.
 To render it, you will use something like this: